Schools will reopen on Monday for Leaving Certs and junior infants to second class, Minister confirms

 She said public health authorities have reviewed the measures put in place to ensure safe operation of schools and are satisfied that infection prevention and control measures will keep the school community safe during this period if rigorously adhered to.

-They have emphasise that all measures must be followed carefully by students, staff and parents.
+They have emphasised that all measures must be followed carefully by students, staff and parents.

 Ms Foley also confirmed that there will be a period of time between each phase to assess the impact of reopening on aspects of community transmission.